terry-flander/stats-server/readme.md

 For server.py:
 ```
-pyinstaller --onefile server.py -F --add-data "./templates/*:templates"
+pyinstaller --onefile server.py -F --add-data "./templates/*:templates" --add-data "./scripts/*:scripts"
 ```

-Note the inclusion of --add-data to include templates directory.
-This provides access to the Update Statistics List HTML page (updateStatList.html)
+Note the inclusion of --add-data to include templates and scripts directory.
+This provides access to the Update Statistics List HTML page (updateStatList.html) and secure request scripts (catania_stat.*)

 After running these commands, you will find the compiled executables in the dist directory.